The last time you purchased an AC, you probably considered the unit’s SEER before deciding to buy it.

 Then there are variable speed air conditioners.
 SEER and SEER2 aside, variable speed units are going to offer the best efficiency for most people, most of the time.

 That’s because variable speed units ramp up and down to match the exact cooling needs of your home at any given time.
 On most days, they’ll run at lower speeds throughout the day.
 They might even keep running for almost an entire day without turning it off!

 This is a good thing.
 Standard ACs’ biggest power draw happens when they start running for a cycle.
 Variable speed units don’t start up all that often, so they use less power.
 Then, while they are running, it’s usually at a low speed.
 Again: less cooling, less power.

 Since two-speed and variable speed units run for longer cycles, they also remove more humidity from homes than standard ACs.
 With a standard unit, people are often tempted to run it more often to deal with the lingering humidity between cycles.
-As a result, the AC starts up more often and runs at a high speed for a longer period of time.
-Neither of these things happens with a two-speed or variable speed AC.
+As a result, the AC starts up more often and runs at a high speed for a longer period.
+Neither of these things happens with a two-speed or variable-speed AC.

 The point of all this is to help you understand that there’s more to AC efficiency than just SEER or SEER2.
 You’ve got to consider the speed or speeds of the AC as well.

 Go forth and use these SEER2 insights to your advantage!